MicrosoftDocs/azure-docs/articles/modeling-simulation-workbench/how-to-guide-manage-users.md

 1. Repeat steps 1 to 6 to allow more users access to the chamber as the Chamber User or Chamber Admin role.

+   > [!NOTE]
-Allow five minutes for the provisioning of the users to propagate throughout the chamber, so they have a successful login experience.
+   > Allow five minutes for the provisioning of the users to propagate throughout the chamber, so they have a successful login experience.

 ## Remove access